Organized Play Programs

 Only Bear Mountain Tennis members and Hotel guests can participate in our organized play programs.
 Some events will be designated as a “Bring a Guest” event and will allow members to bring in guests to participate.

-The first 24 players to sign up will play.
-So, if you are looking to meet some new people to play with, get some exercise, enjoy the clay or just pick up a game come down and join in.
-This is an adult event for all levels of play!
+If would like to get out on the clay, meet some new people to play with, get some exercise or just pick up a game, come down and join in.

 Drop-in Mixed Socials